About Mindfulness East Bay

 Try this 3-minute Breathing Space Mini-Meditation

 My first experience with meditation was way back in college, when it seemed pretty “woo-woo,” and involved rising before dawn to sit on a cushion for an hour – not exactly my thing!
-Over the years, I dabbled in it, but it was only about ten years ago, when I learned how regular meditation changes both brain function and physical health in long-lasting ways, that I became more interested.
+Over the years, I dabbled in it, but it was only about ten years ago, when I learned how regular meditation changes both brain function and physical health in long-lasting ways, that I became more interested in it.

 I learned that even a few minutes a day of meditation can lower blood cortisol levels, increase immune response, relieve chronic pain, improve sleep, reduce anxiety, and decrease negative thinking.
 I took a Mindfulness-Based Stress Reduction (MBSR) class and experienced the benefits directly – like feeling calmer, being less reactive, becoming a better listener.
 So I set about becoming a mindfulness teacher, in part to reinforce my own practice.